jpetazzo/zwave-exporter/README.md

 You need to "include" these sensors in your Z-Wave network (kind of "pair" them with your Z-Wave controller).
-I am embarrassed to admit that I *don't remember how I did this.* If I remember well, all that is required is to switch the Z-Wave controller into "inclusion mode", then press the inclusion button on the sensors, and *voilà*.
+I am embarrassed to admit that I *don't remember how I did this* the first time.

+If I remember well, all that
+is required is to switch the Z-Wave controller into "inclusion mode", then press the inclusion button on the sensors, and *voilà*.
 I just can't remember how I switched the controller to inclusion mode.

-I think I used some CLI tool, or maybe fired up an interpreter and manually called some functions - sorry folks, I don't remember.
-Once it's done you don't need to do it again.
-Maybe I'll update this when I buy another batch of sensors!
+When I got new sensors, I wrote the little inclusion.js script in this repo.
+It should switch the Z-Wave controller to inclusion mode.

 To run the exporter: